 Travelers expect WiFi in their hotel room, but sometimes all they get is a wired wall connection to plug into.
 Or an added fee if “wireless” is part of the room’s billings.
 That’s why it’s important to understand how WiFi works.
 But those visiting relatives or going to summer homes have just as much trouble when it comes to WiFI, because joining an existing network might not be possible or cause fits to those who own it.
-Either way, D-Link’s AC750 Wi-Fi Portable Router and Charger will take care of that and then some.
+Either way, D-Link’s AC750 Wi-Fi Portable Router, and Charger will take care of that and then some.

 The AC750 is bigger than most routers of its genre: being about the size of one of today’s smartphones, complete with a smooth exterior and a muted off-white color.
-Perhaps the size is a function of it having 802.11ac wireless technology: D-Link says it’s the first of its kind to employ the faster wireless technology.
+Perhaps the size is a function of its having 802.11ac wireless technology: D-Link says it’s the first of its kind to employ the faster wireless technology.

-The app also allows for a private Cloud mode, and has features to restrict others when using it (i.e., the “Guest Zone” mode).
+The app also allows for a private Cloud mode and has features to restrict others when using it (i.e., the “Guest Zone” mode).
 I’ve used other D-Link products with the app for streaming and didn’t find the process any different, but yes faster it seemed on average due to the 802.11ac wireless.
 What’s more important is the stability that the AC750 provided for what it was doing, be that Internet accessibility or content sharing.
 I didn’t give it any special treatment and used it primarily with it standing upright.
 Granted that lying flat it would be less likely to tip over, but my “rabbit antenna ears” muscle memory had me thinking that would be for the best.

 The “mode” switch on top can be used to turn the AC750 into a charging device only — this works best when charging a tablet.
-The instructions say that you can charge a smartphone while also using the router’s functionality, but I‘d avoid doing that unless absolutely necessary as I’ve found most devices are at their most stable when the power supply isn’t being diverted from the WiFi transmission system.
-Obviously this doesn’t apply if the AC750 is being powered by the included AC power supply.
+The instructions say that you can charge a smartphone while also using the router’s functionality, but I‘d avoid doing that unless necessary as I’ve found most devices are at their most stable when the power supply isn’t being diverted from the WiFi transmission system.
+This doesn’t apply if the AC750 is being powered by the included AC power supply.